AIG Women's Open weather: Will strong winds cause disruption to this week's major at St Andrews?

-Strong winds and challenging conditions expected for the opening round on the Old Course at St Andrews; Watch all four rounds of the AIG Women's Open live on Sky Sports, with coverage starting on Thursday from midday
+Strong winds and challenging conditions expected for the opening round on the Old Course at St Andrews, with gusts up to 45 miles per hour forecast; Watch all four rounds of the AIG Women's Open live on Sky Sports, with coverage starting on Thursday from midday

 Links golf always provides a unique test for players, with the weather for this week's AIG Women's Open set to make the Home of Golf an even tougher challenge.